cea-hpc/modules/doc/source/cookbook/unload-firstly-loaded.rst

 Implementation
 --------------

-Starting version v4.3, an ``unload_match_order`` configuration option is introduced to control whether firstly loaded module or lastly loaded module should be selected for the unload.
+Starting version v4.3, an :mconfig:`unload_match_order` configuration option is introduced to control whether firstly loaded module or lastly loaded module should be selected for the unload.
 To select firstly loaded module::

    $ module config unload_match_order returnfirst